-13.1 Before a Game - Arrange the ticket sales to students and adults at his/her school if there is an advance sale.
-Make a report of this ticket sale to the Site Director.
-Return any unsold tickets and a check (payable to CIAC) to Site Director well before game time.
+13.1 Before a Game - Arrange for ticket sales to students and adults at his/her school if there is an advance sale.
+Make a report of this ticket sale to site director.

-Announce and/or publish directions for getting to the game site through local media and announce same over the school intercom.
+Announce and/or publish directions for getting to the game site through local media, and announce over school intercom.

-Arrange for transportation for the team, cheerleaders and spectators from his/her school.
+Arrange for transportation for the team, cheerleaders, and spectators from his/her school.

-Cooperate with your Principal and other school administrators in briefing and educating the student body about proper behavior and good sportsmanship at tournament games.
+Cooperate with your school principal and other school administrators in briefing and educating the student body about proper behavior and good sportsmanship at tournament games.

-The Athletic Director and/or his/her designated representative shall arrive at the game site well in advance of the game time and identify him/herself to the Site Director and confer with him/her as to the game-to-be.
-An identifying badge or tag may be issued.
+The athletic director and/or his/her designated representative shall arrive at the game site well in advance of the game time and identify him/herself to the site director and discuss plans for the smooth running of the game.

-- 13.2 During a Game Sit strategically where the conduct of your coach(s), team and students can be observed.
-Be alert for any disruptive acts or potential trouble and do all you can to aid the Site Director in such a case. - 13.3 After a Game Stay afterward long enough to make certain, and satisfy yourself, that your team, coaches, cheerleaders, students, etc., are safely off the playing field and out of the building.
+- During the Game Position yourself strategically where the conduct of your coach(es), team and 13.2 students can be observed.
+Be alert for any disruptive acts or potential trouble and do all you can to aid the site director in such a case. - 13.3 After the Game - Stay afterward long enough to make certain and satisfy yourself that your team, coaches, cheerleaders, students, etc., are safely off the playing field and out of all buildings.

-14.0 LACROSSE CALENDAR
+14.0 2018 GIRLS LACROSSE CALENDAR